top of page

 7. How to Change Your Mind (Michael Pollan)

-These books aren’t just about drugs; they’re about consciousness, healing, creativity, and the human quest for meaning.
 Whether you want the poetic beauty of Huxley, the raw countercultural vibe of Wolfe, or the clinical rigor of Strassman, this list offers a full spectrum of perspectives.
 Together, they map out both the promise and the complexity of psychedelics—a library for anyone navigating the edges of inner and outer worlds.

 Comments